Glossary

 Disbursement

-Paying out in the discharge of a debt or expense; actual payment made for product or service to a contractor or vendor.
+Paying out in the discharge of a debt or expense; actual payment made for a product or service to a contractor or vendor.

 Disputed Stop Payment